Having a clearly defined sales process goes beyond knowing how to close a deal.

 Never Stop Looking for Ways to Improve Your Sales Process

 After you’ve interviewed your reps, reviewed your sales history, and created your first sales process, track any changes to your sales activities and metrics.
+(Sales tracking software can help.)
 How does the new process affect your sales pipeline, revenue, and customer satisfaction?

 As your sales team and business evolve, go back and revisit the logic behind your sales process to see if it still makes sense.
-Check in with your reps periodically and monitor their sales activities to see how well the current process is working – and don’t get discouraged if you constantly find new ways to tweak it.
+Check in with your reps periodically and monitor their sales activities with sales team software to see how well the current process is working – and don’t get discouraged if you constantly find new ways to tweak it.

 To some extent, your sales process will always be a work in progress – but the payoff of having an efficient, effective process will make it worthwhile.